 Wayland is a tiny city located in the state of Missouri.
 With a population of 417 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
-Wayland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Wayland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Wayland, you'll notice that it is more blue-collar than most other communities in America.
 63.33% of Wayland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wayland is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Wayland who work in maintenance occupations (10.67%), office and administrative support (9.33%), and sales jobs (6.67%).

-Wayland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wayland doesn't have a public transportation system that people use for their commute.

 Wayland ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.44% of people over 25 have a college degree.